 The January 29, 2027 cruise on the Coral Princess departs from Honolulu, Oahu.
-On this 28 Night Hawaii & South Pacific Crossing (Honolulu To Sydney) sailing, the ship will visit a total of 15 different cruise port destinations, including its departure port.
+On this 28 Night Hawaii & South Pacific Crossing (Honolulu To Sydney) sailing, the ship will visit a total of 15 cruise port destinations, including its departure port.
 The Coral Princess sets sail on Friday, Jan 29th and returns on Friday, Feb 26th.

 Use the buttons below to toggle between cabin types.